ckeditor/ckeditor5/docs/builds/guides/integration/configuration.md

 ## Adding features

-As CKEditor builds come with all features enabled, the only way to add more features to them is to {@link builds/guides/development/custom-builds create a custom build}.
+As CKEditor builds do not include all possible features, the only way to add more features to them is to {@link builds/guides/development/custom-builds create a custom build}.

 ## Toolbar setup